 The DC Section is subject to currency risk because some of the funds invest in investments denominated in overseas currencies.
-The Growth (Shares) Fund mitigates this risk by currency hedging 75% of the overseas assets (excluding emerging markets) to Sterling.
+The Growth (Shares) Fund and the Growth (Shares) 2021 Fund mitigate this risk by currency hedging 75% and 50% respectively of overseas assets (excluding emerging markets) to Sterling.
 The Growth (Mixed) Fund mitigates currency risk through the overall risk framework of the Fund.
 The Growth (Ethical Shares) Fund does not hedge overseas currency risk.